princevasconcelos/KinKas-Barber-Shop/README.md

 6. Multer can handle archives(photos) sent to our server through multipart/form-data

+7. Bee Queue: background jobs list for node

 ## Developing

 ### Built With

 List main libraries, frameworks used including versions (React, Angular etc...)

 ### Prerequisites

 What is needed to set up the dev environment.
 For instance, global dependencies or any other tools. include download links.

 ### Setting up Dev